TheUnlocked/Better-Mixer/README.md

 # for the smoothest experience
 npm run serve:firefox

+# Start Chrome with the extension installed
+# The advice for serve:firefox still applies
+npm run serve:chrome

 # Build and package extension
 npm run package

+# Build and package the extension as a user script
+npm run package:script
 ```

 # Development Environment